-Los Angeles – Active Isolated Stretching developed by Kinesiologist Aaron Mattes changes the approach of muscle lengthening and thereby increases the effectiveness of physical pain resolution.
+Honolulu, Hawaii – Active Isolated Stretching developed by Kinesiologist Aaron Mattes changes the approach of muscle lengthening and thereby increases the effectiveness of physical pain resolution.
 It is the method of stretching that is ineffective, not the process of stretching.
 With a different approach, people can heal themselves from chronic pain problems.
 Aaron Mattes, of Sarasota, Florida, has been resolving people’s pain problems for over forty years.
-The Mattes Method approach is Musculo-Skeletal treatment, and is unlike any other physical pain treatment available in Southern California.
-Mattes Method resolves commonplace physical pain problems, including back, neck, shoulder, jaw, knee, ankle, and foot pain that afflict hundreds of thousands of Angelenos.
+The Mattes Method approach is Musculo-Skeletal treatment, and is unlike any other physical pain treatment available in Honolulu, Hawaii.
+Mattes Method resolves commonplace physical pain problems, including back, neck, shoulder, jaw, knee, ankle, and foot pain that afflict thousands of Hawaii residents.

 Why is it that so many Americans are suffering from back, neck, or shoulder pain?
 Aaron Mattes says that muscular shortening is a major contributer of physical pain problems.
 Muscles (and connective tissue, called fascia) affect the integrity of the skeletal frame.
 When muscles are shortened, a tensional imbalance is created around a joint (could be the back, neck, shoulder, wrist, knee. etc), which causes pain.
 Through the guidance of a Mattes trained therapist, the exact muscles causing dysfunction are lengthened, leading towards a resolution of physical pain.